telit/tqmi-connect/README.md

 At the end the script check if the device is connected and if not it terminates with a non zero exit value.

+## Requirements

+The version of the qmicli tool must be at least 1.28.0.

 ## Configure the parent network interface

 Flush and shutdown the interface: